stellar/slingshot/zkvm/docs/utreexo.md

 1. Insert: add a new item to the accumulator.
 2. Verify: check that an item exists using its merkle proof.
-3. Watch:  check that an item exists using its merkle proof, and also mark it as watched.
-4. Delete: check that an item exists using its merkle proof, and also mark it as deleted.
+3. Delete: check that an item exists using its merkle proof, and also mark it as deleted.
-5. Normalize: prune deleted items, and normalize the shape of the trees, reducing them to their merkle roots.
+4. Normalize: prune deleted items, and normalize the shape of the trees, reducing them to their merkle roots.

 New items are added to the end of the list.
 Deleted items are verified via the merkle proofs to exit, and marked as deleted without being removed.